 - 1. Connect to your instance and log in as the local administrator. - Click Start, and select Control Panel, then Network Connections, and then Local Area Connection 3. - 3.
 Click Properties. - 4.
 In the Local Area Connection 3 dialog box, click Configure... to open the Citrix PV Ethernet Adapter #0 Properties dialog box. - 5.
-On the Advanced tab, disable each of the following properties by selecting them in the Property list, and selecting Disabled from the Value list: - IPv4 Checksum Offload - Large Send Offload Version 1 (IPv4) - TCP Checksum Offload (IPv4)
+On the Advanced tab, disable each of the following properties by selecting them in the Property list, and selecting Disabled from the Value list: - IPv4 Checksum Offload - Large Send Offload Version 1 (IPv4)

-Amazon Elastic Compute Cloud Microsoft Windows Guide Enabling Enhanced Networking
+Amazon Elastic Compute Cloud Microsoft Windows Guide Setting the Password